-To read a cQASM file using this interface, build a cQASM reader for the an already-existing program, and then call file2circuit or string2circuit to add the kernels from the cQASM file/string to the program.
+To read a cQASM file, build a cQASM reader for the an already-existing program, and then call file2circuit or string2circuit to add the kernels from the cQASM file/string to the program.
 Optionally a platform can be specified as well, but this is redundant (it must be the same platform as the one that the program was constructed with); these overloads only exist for backward compatibility.

-Because OpenQL supports custom gates and cQASM (historically) does not, and also because OpenQL's internal representation of gates is still a bit different from what cQASM uses (at least when constructing the IR using the Python API), you may need custom conversion rules for the gates.
+Because OpenQL supports custom gates and cQASM (historically) does not, and also because OpenQL's internal representation of gates is still a bit different from what cQASM uses, you may need custom conversion rules for the gates.
 This can be done by specifying a gateset configuration JSON file using gateset_fname.
 This file must consist of a JSON array containing objects with the following structure:

 '''

-"name": "<name>",

-mandat.orv
+{

 "name": "<name>", # mandatory

 "params": "<typespec>", # mandatory

 "allow_conditional": <bool>, # whether conditional gates of this type are

+"allow_parallel": <bool>, # whether parallel gates of this type are

 →accepted, defaults to true

-"allow_parallel": <bool>,

-whether parallel gates of this type are
+"allow_parallel": <bool>, # whether parallel gates of this type are

 →accepted, defaults to true

-"allow_reused_qubits": <bool>, # whether reused qubit args for this type are

-→accepted, defaults to false

-"ql_name": "<name>",

-defaults to "name"

-"ql_qubits": [

-list or "all", defaults to the "Q" args

-hardcoded qubit index

-0,

-"%O"

-reference to argument 0, which can be a

-→qubitref, bitref, or int

-list or "all", defaults to the "I" args

-"ql_cregs": [

-hardcoded creg index

-0,

 '''